The Self-Made Myth: Debunking Conservatives' Favorite -- And Most Dangerous -- Fiction

 To their credit, Miller and Lapham don't ask us to take this point on faith.
 Right out of the gate, they regale us with three tales of famous "self-made" men -- Donald Trump, Ross Perot and the Koch brothers -- whose own stories put the lie to the myth.
 (This section alone is worth the price of admission -- these guys so did not make it on their own!)
 Once those treasured right-wing exemplars are thoroughly discredited, the middle of the book offers a welcome corrective: interviews with 14 wealthy Americans -- including well-known names like Warren Buffet, Ben Cohen, Abigail Disney, and Amy Domini -- who are very explicit about the ways in which government action laid the groundwork for their success.
 Over and over, these people credit their wealth to:

 * An excellent education received in public schools and universities.
-Jerry Fiddler of Wind River Software (you're probably running his stuff in your cell phone or car) started his computer career at the Lawrence Livermore Laboratory.
+Jerry Fiddler of Wind River Software (you're probably running his stuff in your cell phone or car) went to the University of Chicago, and started his computer career at the Lawrence Livermore Laboratory.
 Bookseller Thelma Kidd got her start at Texas Tech and the University of Michigan.
-Warren Buffet went to the University of Pennsylvania, a private school, and to the University of Nebraska as an undergrad.
+Warren Buffet went to the University of Pennsylvania and the University of Nebraska as an undergrad.
 And beyond that: several interviewees paid for their educations with federal Pell Grants and Stafford loans.

 Over and over, the point gets made: public universities -- and the good public schools that feed them, and the funding programs that put them within financial reach -- have hatched millions of American entrepreneurs who might not have been fledged without that opportunity to get an education.